ColourboxDevelopment/video-on-demand-on-aws-foundations/README.md

 Can be whatever, current setup runs with the original streaming-solution output bucket.
 ## Workflow
 Because Git gets confused
-1. Branch feature-branch from master
+1. Branch feature-branch from main
-2. push branch
+2. Write and commit code
-3. write code and test deploy through `git push --force origin my-branch:development`
+3. Test deploy to staging through `git push --force origin my-branch:development`
 4. Merge my-branch into master
 ## Building and Bootstrapping
 (Ran from context of the source/cdk folder)